Viro102/eshop_app/README.md

 # WIP Features

-* User dashboard
-* Product catalogue
+* Better rating system
+* Implement yup and formik for form validation
 * Search function
-* Better navigation
 * Product categories

 # To run it yourself